aliwasif177/fatcat-task/README.md

 The component uses paymentIntentResponse and PaymentIntentError from redux state to handle payment success and error respectively.

 It also uses CardElement from '@stripe/react-stripe-js' to render the card element to the user.

+## Deplyment:
+For deployment we are using Microsoft Azure.
+You can deploy this project to Azure App Service by creating a new web app, then configuring the web app to run Node.js, and finally deploying your application code to the web app.